All about the VIN

 On the back firewall 1/4" tall stamped letters same as North American models

-There are two ID plates revited to driver's side firewall
+There are two ID plates riveted to driver's side firewall

-1) The VIN plate which identifies VIN, Build date and exterior colour code
+1) The VIN plate which identifies VIN, Build Month and exterior Colour code